Trousez/4-BIT-ALU/docs/Twos_Complement_Generator.md

 ## Two's Complement Generator

 - *The Concept: This is the mathematical rule: To make a number negative, invert all bits and add 1.
-The educational videos of Sebastian Lague's Computer architecture series were extremely helpfull in explaining this concept ( I highly recommend giving it a watch, and all his other videos for that matter)*
+The educational videos of Sebastian Lague's Computer architecture series were extremely helpfull in explaining this concept.*
 - The Hardware: Controlled Inverter (XOR Gates)

     - **Invert:** The **XOR gates** act as programmable inverters.
 When the `SUBTRACT` line is On, they flip the B-input bits.